Two Days in Porto with Kids, a Hub for Culture and Family Fun

 Getting Around

-Everything in this guide is within walking distance of the historic center of Porto.
+Our family was able to walk from each of these sites to and from the historic center of Porto.
 We spent one day in Porto, and the second day in Vila Nova de Gaia, the city just south of Porto along the Douro River.
 For other recommendations just outside of Porto, check out this blog post.

 If you stay in the historic center of the city, like we did, you must cross the Douro River to reach Vila Nova de Gaia, the port cellar district.
 There are a few ways to reach this district with kids: